johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL.23 Emergency Flight by Instruments - Four Fundamentals.md

 [[PPL.2 Four Fundamentals of Flight]]

 ### Schedule
-Ground 1 hour, Flight 1 hour, practice on multiple flights
+Ground 0.5 hour, Flight/Sim 1 hour, practice on multiple flights

+> [!note]
+> Can be completed at the same time as [[PPL.24 Emergency Operations]].

 ### CFI Equipment
 Hood or foggles